 It is important to follow any written instructions provided by Dr. Berrios to ensure a complete and uncomplicated recovery.
 Following instructions carefully will ensure your unrestricted breathing results are exactly what you were hoping for.
 It is necessary to keep your head elevated using several pillows and to avoid lying flat and take only the medication that has been prescribed for you.
 Please call either office if you have any questions concerning medication.

 There will be a bandage under the nose to collect blood and fluid, which will drain for about a week.
 The bandages will need to be changed frequently over the first 24 hours.

 Nasal congestion will be present for a few weeks as the nasal passage heal.
 Do not blow your nose during the first week and avoid the urge to clean the inside of the nose, as this will disturb the healing process.
 You can clean the outside of your nose gently.

 Avoid taking any pain medication such as aspirin or Motrin, which are NSAIDs.
 Also, avoid drinking alcohol as these will increase bleeding which can cause complications with healing.

 If you're dealing with symptoms of a deviated septum, we may be able to help.
 ENT specialist Jose Berrios, MD is board-certified and has extensive experience performing safe and effective deviated septum surgery.
-To schedule an appointment in Palm Harbor, just a short drive from Tarpon Spring, East Lake, and Tampa, call Gulf Coast Ear, Nose & Throat Associates at (727) 942-4005.
+To schedule an appointment in Palm Harbor call Gulf Coast Ear, Nose & Throat Associates at (727) 942-4005.